nbnlong2712/Web-app/docs/architecture/coding-standards.md

 ---

 ## 11) Agent Execution Protocol (Step‑by‑Step)
+0. **Shell Constraints**
+   - Do not run long-running processes or background services in the agent environment.
+   - If a task requires “start dev server / open browser”, mark it as **[MANUAL]**, and request the user to run locally and share logs/screenshots if errors occur.
 1. **Discovery:** Search for existing entity; gather the canonical file path.
 2. **Plan:** If new code is truly required, choose the **single** target file path and export name.
 3. **Generate:** Create exactly one file with one exported entity; include minimal private helpers if needed.